 Amicus Brief: Moore v.
 United States

-Does Congress have the power to tax citizens on their ownership of shares in a corporation?
+Does Congress have the power to tax citizens on their ownership of corporate shares that appreciate without being sold?
 The Ninth Circuit said that the answer is yes, announcing that realization of income “is not a constitutional requirement” for Congress’s exercise of its power to tax “incomes” without apportionment among the states (which is the constitutional requirement for direct taxes on property).